AKA Tim Payunka, Payungu, Puyungku, Pyungu, Japangardi, Tjapangati

 His most successful work at auction was Cave Story 1971, a small work on composition board, which sold for $79,500 when estimated at $30,000-50,000, as long ago as 1999.
 The most interesting thing about it stylistically is its similarity to the linear minimalism adopted by other Pintupi men nearly twenty five years after its creation, and perhaps this was the reason for its success at Sotheby’s at the time.
 However for a record by such a prominent artist to have stood for more than eight years during what was nothing short of phenomenal growth in the market, is a tell-tale sign that something is amiss.
 His second highest result for instance was just under half this amount, achieved by Lawson~Menzies in their November 2006 sale.
 This work’s interest lies more in the fact that it shows elements of the interlocking key design that became his leit-motif late in life; its dotted pattern is contained within the structure of a conventional Tingari painting of the period.
 The painting failed to sell on the night when offered at $35,000-45,000 but sold the next morning for $38,400.
 (Lot 58).

-His third highest result was achieved for a work that was attributed to the artist when Sotheby’s sold it in their July 2004 sale (Lot 210).
+One of his highest results was achieved for a work that was attributed to the artist when Sotheby’s sold it in their July 2004 sale (Lot 210).
 The attribution is unlikely to be correct however, as the work shows far closer stylistic resonance to paintings by Yala Yala Gibbs, Shorty Lungkarta, and one or two other artists than to Payungka, other than the way in which the Kangaroo, or possibly bandicoot, is depicted.
 Sotheby’s relied on the word of the vendor, who had bought it directly from the artist while working as a patrol officer with the Northern Territory Administration in the late 1960s and early 1970s.
-Still, if it was actually created by Payungka it is, in my opinion, the best early work by him that has been offered at auction to date.
+Still, if it was actually created by Payungka, it is, in my opinion, the best early work by him that has been offered at auction to date.

 Tingari Painting Associated with the Site of Parayirrpilnya 1986 is one of only two 1980s works which appear in his top ten results and only four in his top 20.
 As generic Tingari works go, this one is surprisingly good, and better than most.
 When originally offered in November 1998 Sotheby’s advertised it with an estimate of $7,000-10,000 but failed to find a buyer.
 The work was later reoffered at Sotheby’s in July 2001 carrying an estimate of $12,000-18,000 and this seems to have done the trick.
 It found a buyer at $24,000.